apmfree78/ghost-game/README.md

 In the game of Ghost, two players take turns building up an English word from left to right.
 Each player adds one letter per turn.
 The goal is to not complete the spelling of a word: if you add a letter that completes a word (of 4+ letters), or if you add a letter that produces a string that cannot be extended into a word, you lose.

+## How to Play

+- Enter 1 letter in the input, and hit 'Finish Turn' button
+- The AI will now takes its turn and enter a 2nd letter
+- It's now your turn again, enter a 3rd letter, be sure to make sure the 3rd letter you enter is a prefix of an actual word, if not, you lose!
+Click `Finish Turn` again.

+After the computer enters a 4th letter you need to be super careful.
+Not only does the next (5th) letter you enter have to be a prefix of a word, but it cannot form an actual full word.
+Otherwise you lose!  **Whoever, enters a letter that result in a string that cannot extend into a word (invalid prefix) OR a letter that forms a full word (4 characters or greater), first losses the game.**

+To play again click the 'Restart Game' button.

 ## Create with React and Javascript - plus some rad retro graphics and sounds too!

 ## Some notes on game creation